xDEMIANx/xDEMIANx/README.md

 # xDEMIANx
-Just a newbie into old school gaming and arcade stick building.
+Just a newbie into old school gaming and DIY arcade stick crafting.